CloudChef/doc-en/foundationConcepts/01UserInterface/README.md

 Required credentials:
 You may be logged in using the system administrator, default tenant user (admin, bgadmin or user) or other users you created under this tenant.
-Users associated with different roles have different management configurations and usage entitlement. 详细说明请参考“[角色](https://cloudchef.github.io/doc/foundationConcepts/02组织架构/角色.html)”章节。
+Users associated with different roles have different management configurations and usage entitlement.

 # Other tenant usage & management interface

 You may create other tenants using Admin management & control interface.
-Tenant provides isolation of resource usage and management configuration.有关租户的详细说明请参考“[租户](https://cloudchef.github.io/doc/foundationConcepts/02组织架构/租户.html)”章节。
+Tenant provides isolation of resource usage and management configuration.

 Purpose:
  + Connect and manage cloud platform resources